 “I like spending time with my partner because I know it is helping us both grow and because we participate in activities I would generally not do on my own.”

 Believe in the power of mentoring – be a Senior Partner!
 You’ll be a role model for a youth in need of positive guidance, support and fun.
 Being a Senior Partner is fun, flexible and rewarding!
 The best part of being a mentor is that you’ll get as much out of the experience as your Junior Partner will.
 PRC provides all types of support, training and activities to help make these partnerships successful.

 - New Senior Partners have two options to begin the application process.

 - Option 1.
 Call the Partners office to schedule an orientation meeting with a staff member.
 At this time the PRC staff member will review the Senior Partner Handbook, application, and all release forms with the applicant.
-Applicant will then complete application and release forms and return to Partners.
+Applicant will then complete application and release forms and return them to Partners.

-- Meet with PRC staff member for a one on one interview.
+- Meet with PRC staff member for a one-on-one interview.

 - Attend a mandatory Senior Partner Training.

 - Schedule a time for a PRC staff member to visit your home.